jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

     (a) an electronic document or electronic message that is designed to enable a voter to record his or her vote at an election or poll and transmit it electronically for counting; and
     (b) any copy of that document or message (with or without the voter's vote recorded); and (c) any record of that document or message with the voter's vote recorded
-  - **voting method** means any of the following methods of voting that are prescribed for use at an election or poll (a) the method of voting commonly known as booth voting:
+  - **voting method** means any of the following methods of voting that are prescribed for use at an election or poll:
+    (a) the method of voting commonly known as booth voting:
     (b) the method of voting commonly known as postal voting:
     (c) any form of electronic voting: